 Where to stay in Warsaw

-While in Warsaw, we stayed in a great Airbnb apartment that I would recommend to everyone!
+While in Warsaw, we stayed in a great Airbnb apartment that I would definitely recommend!
 Perfect for a quick stay in the city, it had everything we needed and enjoyed the most amazing view of the city skyline!

 With just a few days, we only scratched the surface of what this interesting city has to offer.
-But, hopefully, this travel guide should give you a great idea of how to spend a weekend in Warsaw.
+But, hopefully, this Warsaw travel guide should give you a great idea of how to spend three days in Warsaw.

 Have you been to Warsaw?
 What were your highlights?
-Did I miss anything?
+Did I miss anything from my Warsaw travel guide?
 Let me know in the comments what you love about Warsaw.

 Disclosure: Some of the links in this post are affiliate links, meaning that if you click through and make a purchase, I will earn a small commission, at no extra cost to you.
 Thank you for supporting the free content on this site! 🙂